JaviCervera/wiz3d/doc/documentation.md

 ## sound

-Beam support audio playback several sounds at once using multiple channels.
+Wiz3d support audio playback several sounds at once using multiple channels.
 A sound is defined by the opaque structure `sound_t`, while a channel is defined by the opaque structure `channel_t`.

 `bool_t sound_playmusic(const char* filename, bool_t loop)`